About Cusco

 Local Payment Customs and Tipping Practices:

-- Tipping is not mandatory but appreciated.
-A 10% tip at restaurants and rounding up taxi fares is common.
+- Tipping: Tipping is not mandatory but appreciated.
+10% of the bill at restaurants and rounding up for taxis is customary.

 Local Tips & Insights